Danack/RfcLiteralString/rfc_words.md

 $params[] = literal_combine('order=', $sortOrder);
 // ERROR occurs here, closer to where $sortOrder is coming from.
 ```

+### Why the name 'is_literal' ?

+Literal string is the standard name for strings in source code.
+See https://www.google.com/search?q=what+is+literal+string+in+php

+> A string literal is the notation for representing a string value within the text of a computer program.
+In PHP, strings can be created with single quotes, double quotes or using the heredoc or the nowdoc syntax. ...
+The heredoc preserves the line breaks and other whitespace (including indentation) in the text.

 ### Why is int literalness not tracked?